garricknorthover/code-examples/README.md

 /**
  * A Codewars kata that uses functions to calculate 2 numbers.
  * The right operand returns a number to the operator which in turn returns a
- * curried function to the right operand.
+ * curried function to the left operand.
  * While this example is not DRY, and I could have tried putting the numbers into an array
  * I think it is more readable this way.
  */